How to Install Ubuntu 20.04 LTS (For Beginners)

-Rufus will take few minutes to finish it and you will be able to see the current progress as well.
+Rufus will take a few minutes to finish it and you will be able to see the current progress as well.
 Once it is finished you can restart the system.

 BIOS (Basic Input/Output System) Setup

 Usually, computers can be booted from various devices such as hard drives, CD/DVD drives, USB pen drives, floppy drives and networks.
-BIOS maintains this list and we can change their position or the priority or even we can disable/ignore certain devices from the boot devices list.
+BIOS maintains this list and we can change their position or priority or even we can disable/ignore certain devices from the boot devices list.
 When booting, if BIOS couldn’t find the required information in its first device, then it checks for the next available device in the list.

 So we must enter the BIOS setup and change its boot priority to take our USB pen drive as its first option.
-There is no specific key to enter to the BIOS setup.
+There is no specific key to enter the BIOS setup.
 Some systems display the exact key you need to press while booting.
 But every system does not display that message.
 Under that kind of situation, you can simply refer to your laptop/motherboard user manual for the key.
 Most of the time it should be one of the following keys F1, F2, F10, Delete, Esc, Ctrl + Alt + Esc or Ctrl + Alt + Delete.
 However, it is totally up to the system.

-Once you entered to the BIOS setup, the boot device list should be under a page something like “Boot”.
-Set USB drive as its first option.
+Once you entered the BIOS setup, the boot device list should be under a page something like “Boot”.
+Set a USB drive as its first option.
 It is difficult to describe more than that as different BIOS uses their own interfaces and menus.
 So refer to the laptop/motherboard manual for related instructions.

 Once the system starts to boot from the Ubuntu 20.04 LTS DVD/USB drive you will see the following screen.

 If you select the “Try Ubuntu without installing” option, it will start Ubuntu as a live OS.
-It is the safest and secure method to check the features of the OS.
+It is the safest and most secure method to check the features of the OS.
 Because it doesn’t write any file into your hard drive, instead it loads the entire OS from the system memory (RAM).
 Under this method, still, you will be able to test the OS, browse files and even install new apps and do experiments with them.
 The next option is “Install Ubuntu”, which will directly initiate the installation process of the OS.

 You can go with whatever you want, but it is recommended to use the first option as it provides an extra opportunity to backup any important file that you may have missed.
 For this guide, the first option will be selected.